EU countries delaying, halting vaccinations over delivery shortages | DW | 28.01.2021

 Who will be impacted?

-The shortages in Catalonia mean that 10,000 people who received the first dose will not get their second dose 21 days later as is currently planned, the region's public health chief Josep Argimon said.
+The shortages in Catalonia mean that 10,000 people who received the first dose will not get their second dose 21 days later as is currently planned, said the region's public health chief Josep Argimon.

 He added that the delay shouldn't be a problem "in theory," as initial EU guidelines called for the second dose to be administered up to 45 days after the first.
 New advice issued Thursday by the European Medicines Agency, however, said the BioNTech-Pfizer vaccine's second dose should be given three weeks after the first.

-Germany is bracing for vaccine shortages to last into April, Health Minister Jens Spahn said.
+Germany is bracing for vaccine shortages to last into April, said Health Minister Jens Spahn.

 In North Rhine-Westphalia, the country's most populous state, officials postponed opening vaccination centers until February 8.